About WordPress Plugins

-Like most people, you most likely use a device like a smart phone.
-What do you do when you would like access to something new on your device like a new application, software or productivity tool?
+No doubt, you probably own a mobile phone.
+What happens when you want to access something new on your phone like a new game or a business tool?

-An app is a little software that is very simple and easy to install and immediately integrates new functionality into a mobile device.
+An app is a little software that is really easy to install and instantly integrates new functionality into your mobile device.

-(Just like there are social sharing apps …)
+(Just as there are social sharing apps for mobile devices …)

-A WP plugin is very much like an app.
-You install and activate a little piece of software that provides new functionality to your WP web site …
+A plugin is really similar to an app.
+You simply download and install a little software application that adds new functionality to your website or blog …

 (… there are also social sharing plugins for WP users!)